I made a pair of warm corduroy Flint pants out of thrifted fabric. It’s a new look to a favorite pattern, but I still love it!

 For the sizes I did a extra small in the hips and graded out to a small in the waist.
 I removed a little bit from the center back inseam essentially pushing the back inseam into the seam about 1/2″.
 I dropped the curve of the back crotch slightly.
 I also took a small wedge out of the center back seam at the waist.

 I left the tucks and the back darts the same.
+(If you need extra help you can learn the basics of how to sew darts.)
 Then I slightly straightened the leg as it went down to the hem so I could follow the straight stripes of the fabric.
 I didn’t have enough fabric to lengthen the leg so I skipped the hem and added an interfaced hem facing with some Art Gallery Fabric instead to keep the length.

 Thrifted Golden Striped Corduroy Fabric